mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 So why is that the way we talk about code reviews?

-I can only assume the articles I've read are actually from the future, where all developers are robots, and receiving a laundry list of mistakes they've made warms their cold, robot hearts.
+I can only assume the articles I've read are from the future, where all developers are robots, and receiving a laundry list of mistakes they've made warms their cold, robot hearts.

 # What if we review code for humans?